cmurphy/puppet-jasm/README.md

 The jasm module is practice module to demonstrate different strategies for designing and testing modules.
 It uses sshd as an example service.
 It should not be used to configure sshd in a production environment.
+This code was used in my introductory talk on [writing and publishing Puppet modules](http://www.slideshare.net/PuppetLabs/triageathon-june-2014-writing-and-publishing-puppet-modules)

 ## Setup